Erich Muenter: Shooting of J. P. Morgan Jr.

 In his jacket he had written down the names of Morgan's four children, and a clipped cartoon of Lady Liberty pointing to a crate of fireworks, representing the European war, telling Uncle Sam that they are "dangerous fireworks".
 He also circled some sailings on a schedule for merchant vessels leaving New York.
 He told police that his original intention was to take Morgan's wife and children hostage to force Morgan to help stop munitions shipments to Europe, though on at least one occasion he admitted he also intended to assassinate Morgan.
 Authorities quickly connected him to the Capitol bombings and the wife poisoning case.
 A search of the suitcase found a handwritten letter addressed to "His Majesty the German Kaiser" similar to letters he mailed out at the time of the bombing of the Capitol signed "R. Pearce".
-The Morgan shooting made world headlines the next Sunday morning, the 4th of July.
+The Morgan shooting made world headlines the next Sunday morning, 4 July.